AKSHITHA-CHILUKA/Innovations_Hub/README.md

 # **Innovations_Hub Repository**

-Welcome to the **AKSHITHA-CHILUKA** repository.
+Welcome!!
 This collection showcases various innovative projects ranging from encryption techniques to health monitoring systems.
 Below is an overview of each project.

 ## **Table of Contents**
 - [Basic Encryptions and Decryption](#basic-encryptions-and-decryption)